aramzham/zero-to-hero-github-actions/README.md

 Workflow = everything that's in the yaml file
 Triggers = kicks off the workflow
-Jobs = sequence of steps, they run parallelly
+Jobs = sequence of steps, they run parallel
 Steps = individual tasks that run
 Runners = jobs need some sort of VMs to run on